 After the overthrow of Prime Minister Mossedegh and the enhancement of his power in 1954, the Shah launched an effort to modernize Iran economically and socially.
 He sought to balance his increase in power with reforms that would win more favor from common Iranians.
 Landlords and some clerics were outspokenly opposed to these reforms.
 Ayatollah Khomeini issued a fatwa (religious edict) against the reforms.
 The government-owned radio station responded to Khomeini with a ridicule.
-The Shah announced that his reforms would take Iran into the jet age while the mullahs wanted to remain "in the age of the donkies."
+The Shah announced that his reforms would take Iran into the jet age while the mullahs wanted to remain "in the age of the donkeys."
 Numerous clerics went over to the side of Khomeini.

 When speaking to honor the dead, Ayatollah Khomeini called the Shah's rule tyrannical.
-Then the government retaliated against Khomeini.
+The government retaliated against Khomeini.
 For many Iranians Khomeini became an anti-Shah hero.
-His arrest on June 5 caused anti-government demonstrations and rioting in a variety of cities.
+His arrest on June 5 caused anti-government demonstrations and rioting in various cities.
 The Shah declared martial law.
-Tanks and troops with orders to shoot to kill were sent against the rioters.
-Iran's airforce strafed a great column of marchers.
+Tanks and troops were sent against the rioters.
+Iran's airforce strafed a column of marchers.
 In two days the rioting was crushed.
 Many had been arrested, including twenty-eight ayatollahs.
 A Western academic in Iran estimated that many thousands had died.
-An Iranian, Dr. A. R. Azimi, put the number at 10,000, while the government estimated the number of dead at 86.
+An Iranian, A. R. Azimi, put the number at 10,000, while the government estimated the number of dead at 86.

 The Shah's government sent Khomeini into exile, Khomeini settling in a Shiite community in southern Iraq.
 The amount of violence used against cleric dissent had broadened opposition to the Shah but had driven it to quiet hope, with a good portion of that hope focused on Khomeini.
 From Iraq Khomeini continued his attacks on the Shah, sending into Iran pamphlets and tape recordings.
 Khomeini stated that Islam was opposed to monarchy.
 He described the title "King of Kings" used by the Shah as the most hated of titles in the sight of God.
 Monarchy, he said, was shameful, disgraceful and reactionary.

 Despite the booming economy, many Iranians were still struggling economically.
 Agricultural output had been rising at a rate of 2.5 percent per year, but Iran's population had been increasing at 3 percent per year, and with the booming economy had come an inflation rate of from 30 to 50 percent a year.
 The government was managing the economy poorly.
 The Shah tried to control inflation by controlling prices, which upset merchants.
 Many were upset with rents having risen 300 percent in five years, which took as much as half of a middleclass family's earnings.
-The prosperity was benefitting those few labeled the nouveau riche.
+The prosperity was benefitting those few labeled as nouveau riche.
 Corruption had emerged among government officials eager to acquire some of the wealth, while the income of common Iranians failed to keep up with rising prices.

 The Shah attempted to bribe fence-sitting clerics onto his side, and he sought to deflect criticism by establishing a new parliamentary body between himself and the masses.
 The Shah was looking forward to the day when his son, Crown Prince Reza, would succeed him, and he hoped that a return to constitutionalism would make the transfer of power orderly and peaceful.
 But holding on to power would be a big challenge.

-Copyright © 1998-2014 by Frank E. Smitha.
+Copyright © 1998-2015 by Frank E. Smitha.
 All rights reserved.